nya3jp/tast/docs/writing_tests.md

 > date as a suffix in the filename to make it easy to add a new version when
 > needed, e.g. `my_test_data_20180812.bin`.

+### Internal vs. external

+As internal data files are much easier to view and modify than external data files, it's usually better to check in textual data.
+Only store binaries as external data.

 ### Executables

 If your test depends on outside executables, use Portage to build and package those executables separately and include them in test Chrome OS system images.
+Tast [intentionally](design_principles.md) does not support compiling or deploying other packages that tests depend on.

 ### Using data files in tests